doctrine/common-documentation/en/reference/class-loading.rst

 ``canLoadClass``.
-If this sounds like it can potentially be rather costly then because that is true but it is exactly the same thing that class\_exists(..., true) does under the hood, it triggers a complete interation of all class/auto loaders.
+If this sounds like it can potentially be rather costly then because that is true but it is exactly the same thing that class\_exists(..., true) does under the hood, it triggers a complete interaction of all class/auto loaders.
 Checking for class existence via invoking autoloading was never a cheap thing to do but now it is more obvious and more importantly, this check is no longer interleaved with regular class loading, which avoids having